aspose-email-cloud/aspose-email-cloud-dotnet/README.md

                 }
             }
         }));
-//Result contains all recognized VCard objects (only one in our case) var contactProperties = result.Value.First();
+//Result contains all recognized VCard objects (only the one in our case) var contactProperties = result.Value.First();

-//VCard object is available as list of properties, without any external calls: var primitiveProperties = contactProperties.InternalProperties
+//VCard object is available as a list of properties, without any external calls: var primitiveProperties = contactProperties.InternalProperties
     .Where(property => property is PrimitiveObject)
     .Select(property => property as PrimitiveObject)